William (Bill) Dee

 Louise joined Listening Books in April 2004 on a six-month contract to cover maternity leave.
 Initially, she worked full time in the library and then moved on to divide her time equally between the library and our sponsored membership programme.
 Louise now manages the library and looks after the charities marketing and PR, on top of this Louise also runs our educational initiative, Sound Learning.
 Louise also volunteers during the summer months for Campaign Against Arms Trade.
-Louise is currently on maternity leave.
-Please contact Claire Bell in her absence.

 Robert joined Listening Books in September 2009, having previously worked for King’s College London - as both administrative and research assistant - and as a volunteer in the education & student team at Amnesty International.
 Robert loves to read, especially books on history, politics and economics.

-Acting membership & PR officer
+Membership & PR officer

 After graduating from the University of Surrey, Roehampton in 2005, Claire worked as publicity officer and administrative assistant for Bexley Academy of Music and Performing Arts.
 She joined Listening Books in May 2008 as a membership services assistant.